Sithi uhm ingonyama." note

 - Villain Song: "Be Prepared" (also a Villain Recruitment Song for the hyenas).

-- Vine Swing: Simba does this a few times.
+- Vine Swing: Simba swings on vines, usually with his mouth, this a few times.

 - Walk Into Camera Obstruction: During the song "I Just Can't Wait to be King" where the giraffes are throwing Simba and Nala and Simba's stomach fills up the screen.